 Amazon Simple Storage Service (S3) provides scalable object storage for data backup, collection and analytics.
-An IT professional stores data and files as S3 objects -- which can range up to 5 GB -- inside S3 buckets to keep them organized.
+An IT professional stores data and files as S3 objects -- which can range up to 5 gigabytes (GB) -- inside S3 buckets to keep them organized.
 A business can save money with S3 through its Infrequent Access storage tier or by using Amazon Glacier for long-term cold storage.

 Databases, data management

 The Amazon Relational Database Service -- which includes options for Oracle, SQL Server, PostgreSQL, MySQL, MariaDB and a proprietary high-performance database called Amazon Aurora -- provides a relational database management system for AWS users.
 AWS also offers managed NoSQL databases through Amazon DynamoDB.

 An AWS customer can use Amazon ElastiCache and DynamoDB Accelerator as in-memory and real-time data caches for applications.
 Amazon Redshift offers a data warehouse, which makes it easier for data analysts to perform business intelligence (BI) tasks.

 Migration, hybrid cloud